mlr-org/mcboost/README.md

   }
 ```

-We can now run Multi-Accuracy Boosting by instantiating the object and calling the `multicalibrate` method.
+We can now run Multi-Calibration Boosting by instantiating the object and calling the `multicalibrate` method.
 Note, that typically, we would use Multi-Calibration on a smaller validation set!

 ```r